Haritha37A/Air-Quality-Index-Hyderabad/README.md

 This repository contains an exploratory data analysis (EDA) and visualization of Air Quality Index (AQI) in Hyderabad, focusing on key pollutants like PM2.5, NO2, CO, and O3.
 The goal is to analyze historical AQI trends, identify pollution hotspots, and explore potential correlations with public health data
 This project analyzes the Air Quality Index (AQI) in Hyderabad, focusing on key pollutants like PM2.5, NO2, CO, and O3.
 The goal is to study pollution trends, identify high-risk areas, and explore correlations between air quality and public health.

+Objectives:
+The main objective of this project is to analyze air quality data to understand pollution levels, identify key pollutants, and assess their impact on  the environment.
+This project aims to provide actionable insights through data-driven analysis and visualization.

 🔍 Key Features

 Data Collection: Scraping and aggregating daily AQI data from reliable sources (CPCB website).